charlesreid1-docker/pod-charlesreid1/docs/Running.md

 ```
 docker-compose build
 ```

-or, to rebuild aboslutely everything from scratch,
+and this will rebuild the containers from scratch:

 ```
 docker-compose build --no-cache
 ```

-***WARNING:*** this will re-download all aptitude packages, which can be extremely slow.
-Use with caution.)
+***WARNING:*** for large, complicated container images, this command can take a very long time.
+Use with care.)

 You can restart all containers in a pod using the restart command: